Beat Pattern Editor User Interface

 (seesaw/value! button (= new-pattern on-pattern)) (7)

-(seesaw/value! button (contains? new-pattern on-pattern)))))))) (8)
+(contains? new-pattern on-pattern)))))))) (8)

-1 We need access to the show, so we can find the UI and update button states, and we need to know what beats are now active, so we can know what the button states should be.
+1 | We need access to the show, so we can find the UI and update button states, and we need to know what beats are now active, so we can know what the button states should be. |

-2 This list pairs a Seesaw selector (that can be used to find the right button) with the beats that button is responsible for.
-In this function, a set means the button should be active only when new-pattern has exactly the same set of beats in it, where as an individual beat number means that button should be on whenever that beat is part of the new-pattern set.
+In this function, a set means the button should be active only when new-pattern has exactly the same set of beats in it, while an individual beat number means that button should be on whenever that beat is part of the new-pattern set. |

-3 To interact safely with user interface objects, Java requires your code to be running in a special “event dispatch thread”.
-Since we can’t be sure this function was called from that thread, invoke-later arranges for its body to be run on that thread.
-We didn’t have to worry about this in, for example, our button action handler, because those functions are already always called on the event dispatch thread.
+We didn’t have to worry about this in, for example, our button action handler, because such functions are already always called on the event dispatch thread. |

-4 This loops over the pairs of button ids and on-pattern values we set up above.
+4 | This loops over the pairs of button id s and on-pattern values we set up above. |

-5 Using the button id we are able to look up the actual button object inside the show’s UI.
+5 | Using the button id we are able to look up the actual button object inside the show’s UI. |

-6 Then we check whether we are dealing with a set (beat pattern) or individual beat.
+6 | Then we check whether we are dealing with a set (beat pattern) or individual beat. |

-7 If it’s a set, then we turn the button on if the new pattern matches the pattern of the button exactly, and turn it off otherwise.
+7 | If it’s a set, then we turn the button on if the new pattern matches the pattern of the button exactly, and turn it off otherwise. |

-8 If it’s an individual beat, we turn the button on if that beat is present in new-pattern, and off otherwise.
+8 | If it’s an individual beat, we turn the button on if that beat is present in new-pattern , and off otherwise. |

 Global Setup Expression